 What we'll cover

-What is a cash-out refinance loan
+Requirements for a cash-out refinance loan

-Drawbacks of a cash-out refinance loan
+Pros and cons of a cash-out refinance loan

-You have sufficient equity to borrow against.
+Have sufficient equity to borrow against

-You have the cash to cover closing costs.
+Have the cash to cover closing costs

 If you're confident on all these fronts, here's a closer look at how cash-out refinancing works.